onesteinbv/curq-docs/docs/boekhouding/bankrekeningen/bankrekeningen-myponto.rst

        :width: 6.3in
        :height: 2.93264in

-Configuratie in Curq
+Configuratie in CURQ
 ---------------------------------------------------------------------------------------------------
-1. Maak eerst je bankrekening aan in Curq
+1. Maak eerst je bankrekening aan in CURQ

 2. Het bijbehorende Bankjournaal wordt automatisch aangemaakt